Consumer Medicine Information

-Keep the tablets in the protective blister foil until it is time to take them.
-If you take the tablets out of the pack they may not keep as well.
+Keep your tablets in the blister pack until it is time to take them.
+If you take the tablets out of the box or the blister pack they may not keep well.

-If your doctor tells you to stop taking your medicine or the medicine has passed its expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking Valprease, or the medicine has passed its expiry date, ask your pharmacist what to do with any that are left over.

 What it looks like

 200 mg: a purple, round, coated, biconvex tablet.

 500 mg: a purple, round, coated, biconvex tablet, approximately 13 mm in diameter.

 The tablets are available in boxes of 100 tablets.

 Valprease tablets contain either 200 mg or 500 mg of sodium valproate.